GideonLeGrange/mikrotik-java/README.md

 Getting the API
 ---------------

 You can clone or fork the repository.
-Alternatively, you can get the mikrotik-java jar from Maven Central.
+Alternatively, you can get the jar from Maven Central.

 Examples